Velocidex/velociraptor-docs/content/docs/vql/_index.md

     query={ <sub query goes here >})
 ```

-if row is an array the value will be assigned to `_value` as a special placeholder.
+If row is an array, the value will be assigned to `_value` as a special placeholder.

 ### Conditional: if plugin and function